Dockerfile and build instructions

 Instead, if the source files should be downloaded from github and a specific

-is default), the build command would
+version should be built (VERSION=master is default), the build command would

 be: